 Subtle pastel orange half-moons and a beaded Chanel logo?
 Fashionistas, take note.
 To get a half-moon shape, paint around a circular sticker or piece of tape and use a brush like Olive and June's Clean Up Brush ($8) to fix any wonky edges.

-The various speckles against a soft orange base.
-Not only does this mani incorporate mixed prints, but it does so in a free-style, low-maintenance way that's easy to recreate at home.
+With various speckles against a soft orange base, not only does this mani incorporate mixed prints, but it does so in a freestyle, low-maintenance way that's easy to recreate at home.
 You don't have to stick to this exact design—instead, paint as you please.

 Bowie Lightning Bolts

 A black and white manicure with a striking orange lightning bolt in the middle?
-Sure, we're into it (and maybe also dressing up as Ziggy Stardust this Halloween).
+We're into it (and maybe also dressing up as Ziggy Stardust this Halloween).

 Touch of Tortoiseshell